Dinesh-jangir/Forest_Fire_predication/README.md

-## 🏠 Home Prediction Model
+## 🔥 Forest Fire Prediction Model

-This project is focused on building a machine learning model to predict home-related outcomes, such as house prices or rent values, based on various features (e.g., location, size, number of rooms).
-While the dataset is currently not included in this repository due to privacy or availability reasons, the code is structured and ready for integration with any suitable housing dataset.
+This project focuses on predicting the likelihood or severity of forest fires based on environmental and meteorological factors such as temperature, humidity, wind speed, and rainfall.
+Accurate forest fire predictions can play a critical role in disaster preparedness and resource management.

+> ⚠️ **Note:** The dataset is not included in this repository.
+Please connect your own dataset or use publicly available sources (e.g., Kaggle, UCI ML Repository).

+---

-### 🔍 Project Goals
+### 🎯 Project Objectives

-- Develop a predictive model using machine learning.
+- Build a machine learning model to predict forest fires.
-- Understand the relationship between housing features and target variables.
+- Analyze key factors influencing fire occurrence and spread.
-- Provide a modular, reproducible codebase for training and testing.
+- Provide a reusable and modular codebase for experimentation and deployment.

+---

+### 📦 Project Structure